cursive/essay-vue/README.md

 - The display status of thew rubric
 - Has the teacher reviews all the comments and feedback
 - Has the response come in from OpenAI

+## Some jargon
+- Computed and ref are two ways vue creates reactive content, I'm not alwaays sure which to use
+- comments.quote, highlight are for the line by line feedback
+- overrallFeedback, Feedbacks are for the overall feedback

 ## Main Views
 ReviewView the main essay